For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

 But what also became apparent from the docuseries was the number of adults—from Kelly’s manager to parents of the minors he is believed to have violated—who were complicit in his systematic abuse of underage Black girls.
 Beyond the pain his alleged victims suffered, the docuseries highlighted that these girls were not afforded the protection they deserve as children, much like Black girls at large.

 Such disregard for Black girls and women’s safety has public health consequences.
-Notably, emerging research implicates this systematic lack of protection in the disproportionately high rates of sexually transmitted infections (STIs) among Black girls and women.
+Emerging research implicates this systematic lack of protection in the disproportionately high rates of sexually transmitted infections (STIs) among Black girls and women.
 This was also evident in the docuseries: One woman said she acquired an STI from Kelly.

 Black women and girls in the United States are disproportionately burdened with STIs, including HIV.
 Black women account for an estimated 12 percent of the U.S. female population, but in 2016, Black women accounted for 61 percent of new HIV diagnoses among women, compared to 19 percent for white women and 16 percent for Hispanic/Latina women, according to data from the Centers for Disease Control and Prevention (CDC).
 Meanwhile, the rate of reported gonorrhea cases among Black teens ages 15 to 19 years in 2017 was 9.3 times the rate of white teens of the same age group.
 In fact, chlamydia rates among young women ages 15 to 24 years were highest for those who identified as Black.